mitstack/MazeSolution/README.md

 # MazeSolution
 - This is an interesting maze to solve.
-For simplicity sake I am using same number of rows and columns (meaning maze array length is same as number of elements in indiviual array) and moving in right, left and bottom direction only (need to implement upward).
+For simplicity sake I am using same number of rows and columns (meaning maze array length is same as number of elements in individual  array) and moving in right, left and bottom direction only (need to implement upward).
 1's meaning path is open
 0's meaning path is blocked